Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

 \subsection{Tidal flow in three dimensions}

 Our results for tidal flow in three dimensions are analysed analogously to our results in two dimensions.
 Note that in what follows, we compute the $x$-component of the stress amplitude, frequency and phase.
-Figure~\ref{fig:3dtidaltests} shows a comparison between $F_{\text{SAH3d}}$ and the simulation data when the parameters $U_{\text{tidal}}$, $W$, $f$ and $h_0$ were varied.
-Plots of the stress frequency and phase are also included for tests that vary the latitude (or equivalently $f$).
+Figure~\ref{fig:3dtidaltests} shows a comparison between $F_{\text{SAH3d}}$ (Equation \eqref{SAH3d}) and the simulation data as the tidal speed $U_{\text{tidal}}$, hill width $W$, Coriolis parameter $f$ and hill height $h_0$ are varied.
+Plots of the phase are also included for tests that vary the latitude (or equivalently $f$).

-Similar to the two-dimensional case, the simulations varying $U_{\text{tidal}}$, $W$ and $f$ (Figures \ref{fig:3dtidaltests}a--\ref{fig:3dtidaltests}c) qualitatively reflect the scaling predicted by the $F_{\text{SAH3d}}$ parametrisation.
-However, for tests varying $f$ there is a notably larger quantitative deviation between the simulated stress and that predicted by $F_{\text{SAH3d}}$.
-This is particularly true near the critical latitude where $|f|=\omega=1.4\cdot 10^{-4}\ \si{s^{-1}}$.
-To account for this, we note that the $F_{\text{SAH3d}}$ parametrisation is derived assuming a small excursion parameter $\epsilon=k\overline{u}/\omega$.
-As a result of this assumption, the temporal and spatial terms of the governing equations cancel when $|f|=\omega$.
-Therefore, the fact that the simulated stress is non-zero at the critical latitude represents the limitation of such an assumption, and our results indicate that this effect may be more impactful in three dimensions.
+Similar to the two-dimensional case, the simulations varying $U_{\text{tidal}}$, $W$ and $f$ (Figures~\ref{fig:3dtidaltests}a--\ref{fig:3dtidaltests}c) qualitatively reflect the scaling predicted by the $F_{\text{SAH3d}}$ parametrisation.

+For the tests varying $f$, the $F_{\text{SAH3d}}$ parametrisation well approximates the model output for near-zero $|f|$.
+However, there is an almost linearly increasing error as $f$ increases.
+As this effect did not occur in two-dimensions, there must be something specific to three-dimensions causing this discrepancy.
+As $|f|$ increases, there is increasing flow in the $y$ direction which in three-dimensions (unlike two) is permitted to vary in $y$, and we speculate that this additional degree of freedom is likely responsible for the growing error, although the details remain uncertain.